 The Steering Committee will have one officer in each position.
 The responsibilities of each position include but are not limited to those listed below.

-- Represent the club to other organizations (e.g. swimming pool managers, the Underwater Hockey Committee, the Underwater Society of America and other outside entites).
+Represent the club to other organizations (e.g. swimming pool managers, the Underwater Hockey Committee, the Underwater Society of America and other outside entities).